PredictionExplorer/augur-explorer/README.md

 Extracts data from Augur Prediction Marketplace (http://augur.net) and stores it in an SQL database.

-### Dependencies
+### Requirements

- * Latest golang `crypto` package containing `NewLegacyKeccak256` function
- * Latest Ethereum `go-ethereum` package with Tuple ABI Unpack function (v1.9.13)
+ * Golang v 1.14
+ * Augur platform with local test net setup
- * PostgreSQL libpq package
+ * PostgreSQL

 ### Build

+This script will build everything, the only thing you need to have os `go` command

 	./auto-build.sh

-This will download all the dependencies and try to build everything
+### Starting Augur

+First, start Augur.
+Instructions are located here: https://github.com/AugurProject/augur

+But just in case, here is the command list to run:

+	docker kill $(docker ps -a -q);
+	docker system prune -af
+	yarn clean
+	yarn
+	yarn build
+	yarn docker:all

+on another terminal:

+	yarn workspace @augurproject/ui dev

 ### Running

-There are 3 executables to run:
+There are 3 executables to run.
+This script will run all of them:

- * etl
- * server
- * mesh

- 1.

-	cd etl/mesh
-	. config/dev-config.env
-	./mesh

- 2.

-	cd etl
-	. config/dev-config.env
-	./run.sh

-3.

-	cd server
-	. config/dev-config.env
-	./run.sh

-Once all the 3 programs run, the error logs will be in /var/tmp
+	./auto-run.sh

 ### Database initialization

+Create user on Ubuntu

+	useradd -m aedev
+	passwd aedev	# we are giong to set password to 123

+Enter Postgres as superuser

+	su - postgres
+	psql

+	postgres-#  CREATE ROLE aedev WITH LOGIN CREATEDB ENCRYPTED PASSWORD '123';
+	\q

+Enter Postgres as development user

+	su - aedev
+	createdb dev

+Init DB

 	cd etl/sql
 	./reset-db.sh